lmammino/tinyb36/README.md

 }
 ```

-If you really want to use it, you can copy paste the code into your project and add it as a local dependency in your `Cargo.toml` file:
+If you really want to use `tinyb36` instead, you can copy paste the code into your project and add it as a local dependency in your `Cargo.toml` file:

 ```toml
 [dependencies]